min0ru99/Project-Euler-JavaScript-Answers/README.md

 # Intro
-My answers for the project euler problems obtained from www.projecteuler.net
+My answers (in Javascript) for the project euler problems obtained from www.projecteuler.net